learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 We'll be representing a Tic Tac Toe board using an array of `" "` strings.
 We'll pass this board to every method as an argument so the helper methods can interact with or introspect on the board.

-We'll be getting user input via `gets` and a player will choose a position by entering 1-9.
+We'll be getting user input via `gets` and a player will choose a spot on the board by entering 1-9.
 Our program will then fill out the appropriate position on the board with the player's token.

 We will keep track of which player's turn it is and how many turns have been played.
 We will check to see, at every turn, if there is a winner.
 If there is a winner, we'll congratulate them.
 If there is a tie, we will inform our players.